 It is berry season here in Australia, and that means berries seeping into just about everything I create- of course, this Blueberry and vanilla bean ice-cream is the perfect summer dessert, using the seasons best produce and turning it into a creamy, satisfying dessert.

 Read on, as I have included various steps the cater to just about everyones kitchen.
 The original recipe is indeed churned in my ice-cream maker, but I have included options that are no-churn and the always-popular popsicle variety.

 Our local blueberry farms are open for business, and I find picking fresh, organic berries to be one of best ways to spend a day with the kids on the weekend.
 Of course we eat our weight in berries, but also buying in bulk (where we bring our own containers) means we can buy fresh berries waste free (!!), and the little ones get to experience where food actually comes from.
 We have our own little patch of blueberry bushes, too, but it will be a few years before we harvest enough berries to have extras to freeze, and use later in the year.
 But, I digress.

-What ingredients do I need to make the ice-cream?
+What ingredients do you need to make the ice-cream

 While good-quality berries are a staple of the this recipe, there are two more ingredients the deserve special mention.
 I am working with Queen Fine Foods on this recipe, and have used 2 of their premium ingredients; pure Canadian maple syrup and Celebrating 120 Years Master Blend Vanilla extract.